 The Ticket Distribution Lead is responsible for being in charge of everything pertaining to the distribution and sale of tickets to the event.
 This lead is not responsible for overseeing the design or printing process (that’s the Sticket Design/Ordering lead).
 This lead is encouraged to recruit some assistants.
 To fill this position, you should be an organized person who can meet deadlines and doesn’t mind fielding lots and lots of questions.

 The Website Administration Lead is responsible for the technical operations of the burningflipside.com web site.
 The Website Admin evaluates and recommends hosting services and technologies to be implemented for the organization’s web site.
-This Lead also installs software, grants administrative access to appropriate individuals, and helps maintain general availability and uptime on the site.
+This Lead installs software, grants administrative access to appropriate individuals, helps maintain general availability and uptime on the site, and manages the various burningflipside.com email accounts and mailing lists.

 The departments in Genesis are involved in welcoming participants to the event and getting them situated.